scouten/asciidoc-parser/README.md

 This is an effort to write a semantic parser for the [AsciiDoc language](https://docs.asciidoctor.org/asciidoc/latest/).

-The project is in its infancy as of December 2023 and in **no way ready to use.**
+The project is in its infancy as of October 2024 and in **no way ready to use.**

 You're welcome to follow along and contribute with the understanding that I may or may not drive this project a mature (1.0) release.